 Students work to create an ensemble performance from a wide range of stimuli.
 Using non-naturalistic performance styles and theatrical conventions, students will investigate issues ranging from relationships, current affairs, body image to war and produce an original work.
 They will work through the brainstorming, scripting, drafting and rehearsal process and the development of physical and linguistic character traits and stagecraft elements.
+Students can repeat the subject in Year 10 as different content will be covered.
 This unit culminates in a performance.